kyamagu/mexopencv/README.markdown

 Prerequisite: matlab, opencv, pkg-config

+First make sure you have OpenCV installed in the system.
+Then,

     $ make

-This will build all mex functions in `+cv/` (or `matlab/`).
+will build all mex functions in located in `+cv/` (or `matlab/`).
-Specify you matlab directory if you install matlab other than /usr/local/matlab
+Specify your matlab directory if you install matlab other than /usr/local/matlab

     $ make MATLABDIR=/path/to/matlab